and your support matters, too...

 Coffee Talks: The Museum's popular performing artist-in-residence, Nan Colton, continues her wonderful interactive presentations on the 2nd Wednesday of the month.

 Cocktails and Collections: Every 3rd Thursday of the month a different work in the collection will be highlighted with a customized self-guided tour, light bites, and art-inspired signature cocktails.

-5 After 5!: Every Thursday the Museum galleries are open until 8PM, and admission is only $5 after 5PM.
+Half Price After 5pm: Every Thursday the Museum galleries are open until 8PM, and admission is half price after 5PM.